ikovic/react-testing-library-course/README.md

 Following along the youtube [video](https://www.youtube.com/watch?v=w6KCDFssHFA).
 I'll comment in the order of the exercises as in the linked video.

-- `react-dom.js`: render a component to DOM in memory and then use DOM API to find and query the elements for required values.
+- `react-dom`: render a component to DOM in memory and then use DOM API to find and query the elements for required values.
 Things I learned: Element is a specialized Node, which is actually a global interface for all possible elements in a DOM tree

+- `jest-dom`: makes DOM testing simpler, adds helper methods used to search for certain attribute value or text content of an element

+- `dom-testing-library`: more utils for DOM testing.
+Point of this is to focus the testing on the features instead of implementation details.
+That makes the tests more resilient to implementation changes, while still being useful to determine if the component is behaving correctly. `getQueriesForElement` creates function references for the given element, so I've used a helper called `getByLabelText` which finds an `input` element connected to a label with the given text.

 ## Pre-requisites: